-For the second year running, Birmingham School of Jewellery is the proud home of BBC TWO’s search for the nation’s most talented jewellery maker.
-Season two of All That Glitters commences filming this summer at the 132-year-old site, the six-part series fronted by comedian Katherine Ryan will see eight of the UK’s best jewellery makers battle it out to impress expert judges Shaun Leane and Dinny Hall.
+The Birmingham School of Jewellery was the proud home of BBC TWO’s All That Glitters seasons one and two.
+All That Glitters was a six-part series fronted by comedian Katherine Ryan and saw eight of the UK’s best jewellery makers battle it out to impress expert judges Shaun Leane and Dinny Hall.

 About the School of Jewellery

 Our multi-award-winning building houses a wonderful array of traditional style workshops, teaching and exhibition space.
 This extraordinary listed Venetian Gothic building is a fitting home for a stunning modern jewellery school.